Chimezie Metu: FC Barcelona (2024–2025)

 On July 30, 2024, Metu signed a one year contract with FC Barcelona.
 Metu had an impressive first season in Europe with the Catalans.
 After missing more than a month of play due to a knee sprain in November, Metu significantly improved his numbers with key performances against Valencia and Crvena Zvezda.
 He averaged 11 points per game in EuroLeague and 13.2 in Liga ACB, becoming a key player in FC Barcelona's frontcourt.
 His performance sparked rumors about a possible contract extension with Barcelona or offers from other European clubs, such as alleged interest from rivals Real Madrid.

 However, Metu was unable to finish the season, as he suffered a major injury in one of the final games of the regular season.
 On March 25, 2025, he had to be helped off the court after rupturing his achilles tendon in a EuroLeague loss against FC Bayern at home.
 After the rupture of his achilles tendon was confirmed to be total, Metu would undergo surgery in his home country, with an expected recovery time of at least 9 months.

 On July 10, 2025, it was reported that Metu was nearing a deal with Fenerbahçe Beko of the Basketbol Süper Ligi, pending a successful medical evaluation.
 On July 22, it was announced that the signing had fallen through during the final stages of contract negotiations.

+Gran Canaria (2026)

+On March 3, 2026, Metu signed for Gran Canaria of the Liga ACB and the Basketball Champions League (BCL).
+On March 22, Metu made his debut with Gran Canaria in a Liga ACB game against CB Breogán, nearly a year after sustaining the injury that had kept him sidelined.
+On June 25, Gran Canaria announced Metu was leaving the team.

+Galatasaray (2026–present)

+On July 10, 2026, Metu signed with Galatasaray of the Basketbol Süper Ligi (BSL).